Search the site

 • Fishing — some of the best game fishing happens in the warmer months

 The trade-off?
-Some roads can flood, boat crossings may be rough, and the occasional cyclone can disrupt plans (though Vilankulo is relatively sheltered compared to the far north).
-Mosquitoes are also more active — take your malaria prevention seriously.
+Some roads can flood, boat crossings may be rough, and the occasional cyclone can disrupt plans (though Vilanculos is relatively sheltered compared to the far north).
+Mosquitoes are also more active — take malaria prevention seriously, especially from dusk to dawn.
 See our health guide for details.

 Month-by-Month Snapshot